 - They go fast.
 They are busy.
 They don’t want to waste time.

-- They want to drive the agenda (and are used to getting their way).
-This is a key reason why you should not present to senior executives unless asked.
+- They want to drive the agenda and are used to getting their way.
+This is a key reason why you should not give a presentation to senior executives unless asked.

 - They have a series of questions that they want answered.